Mobile App Development Process in 2024 – 7 Stages of App Development

-If you know already the answers, and your vision is clear, this is great!
+If you already know the answers, and your vision is clear, this is great!
 Yet it’s simply not enough to have them in your mind.
 Write them down and confront them with others – talk to people from your team, employees, or just your friends.
 They should understand what it is about.

+How about starting development without clarifying your vision?
 Product Discovery is an optional process but would it make sense to start costly development without thorough research?
 In the Theory of Quality Management, we have the “1:10:100 rule”, which states that prevention is cheaper than correction, and correction is cheaper than failure.
 Product Discovery costs you nothing compared to releasing a useless application.

 In short, Product Discovery is the app development phase where we are focused on building the right thing, as opposed to building the thing right.

-Stage 3.
+STAGE 3.
 UX / UI app design – determine how your app will work and look

+Let’s start with an explanation, what do UX and UI mean.
+To put it simply: UX (User Experience) is how an app works UI (User Interface) is how it looks.
 Well designed UX and UI are very important from a business point of view.
 At the end of the day, they influence the retention rate.
 If your apps’ user experience will be enjoyable and flawless, and the design of the app will create a positive impression on its users, they will love it, and use it.

-Stage 4.
+STAGE 4.
 Project kick-off & setup – last preparations before the start of app development

 How do the developers set up your project?